Death of Kendrick Johnson: Johnson's Body

-Body

 The independent autopsy found that some time after Johnson's body was recovered from the mat and had passed through a funeral home, it had been stuffed with newspapers.
 The funeral home that processed the body following the FBI's autopsy stated that they never received Johnson's internal organs from the coroner; the organs were said to have been "destroyed through natural process" and "discarded by the prosector before the body was sent back to Valdosta," according to the funeral home owner.
 That left a void, which the funeral home filled.
 The funeral home owner stated that it is standard practice to fill a void in this fashion, and that cotton or sawdust may also be employed for this purpose.
 Johnson's family filed a complaint with a regulatory body against the funeral home operator.

 A subsequent investigation by the Georgia Secretary of State's office found that the funeral home did not follow "best practice" and that other material was "more acceptable than newspaper."
 Nonetheless, the investigation cleared the funeral home of any wrongdoing.
 A spokesperson for the Secretary of State said that the investigation found that the funeral home "...didn't violate any rules."
 The Johnson family subsequently filed a civil lawsuit against the funeral home, seeking monetary damages.

 Johnson's family requested that his body be exhumed for a second time and was granted permission by Valdosta city officials.
-On June 22, 2018, Johnson's body was currently exhumed.
+On June 22, 2018, Johnson's body was exhumed.